What is hepatitis C virus infection?

 - being bitten or stung by an insect, which then bites or stings someone else; or

 Breastfeeding is not considered to be a risk for the spread of HCV.
-However, infected nursing mothers whose nipples are bleeding or cracked should consider not breastfeeding until after they have healed, since the virus could be spread through blood.
+However, if a breastfeeding mother living with HCV has cracked or bleeding nipples (and/or surrounding areola), she should express and discard her breast milk until after they have healed, since the virus could be spread through blood.

 What should I do if I prick myself with a dirty needle?